Are you planning a trip to Japan in July?

 Tanabata Festivals

-Celebrate the annual Tanabata Festival, also known as the Star Festival, which takes place on July 7th.
+Celebrate the annual Tanabata Festival, the Star Festival, on July 7th.

 This festival celebrates the meeting of two star-crossed lovers, Orihime and Hikoboshi.